-- When switching from backup mode to normal operation or at startup, u-blox ZED-F9K modules must charge the internal capacitors in the core domain.
+- When switching from backup mode to normal operation or at startup, u-blox ZED-F9R modules must charge the internal capacitors in the core domain.
 In certain situations, this can result in a significant current draw.
-For low-power applications using backup mode, it is important that the power supply or low ESR capacitors at the module input can deliver this current/charge. - To reduce peak current during power on, users can employ an LDO that has an in-built current limiter. - \bigcirc Do not add any series resistance greater than 0.2 Ω to the VCC supply as it will generate input voltage noise due to dynamic current conditions. - For the ZED-F9K module the equipment must be supplied by an external limited power source in compliance with the clause 2.5 of the standard IEC 60950-1.
+For low-power applications using backup mode, it is important that the power supply or low ESR capacitors at the module input can deliver this current/charge. - To reduce peak current during power on, users can employ an LDO that has a built-in current limiter. - Do not add any series resistance greater than 0.2 Ω to the VCC supply as it will generate input voltage noise due to dynamic current conditions. - For the ZED-F9R module the equipment must be supplied by an external limited power source in compliance with the clause 2.5 of the standard IEC 60950-1.